redpanda-data/connect/website/docs/configuration/unit_testing.md

     path: "${!metadata:kafka_topic}/${!json_field:message.id}.json"
 ```

 In order to write unit tests for this config we must accompany it with a file of the same name and extension, but suffixed with `_benthos_test`, which in this case would be `foo_benthos_test.yaml`.
-We can generate an example definition for this config with `benthos --gen-test ./foo.yaml`:
+We can generate an example definition for this config with `benthos test --generate ./foo.yaml`:

 ```yaml
 parallel: true